 We are subject to laws and regulations regarding protection of the environment as well as worker health and safety.
 Certain environmental laws may impose liability regardless of knowledge, fault, or legality of the action at the time taken.
-There are also increasing expectations regarding product stewardship, including end-of-life considerations, and we may become certain to such laws due to our role as merchant of record for sales.
+There are also increasing expectations regarding product stewardship, including end-of-life considerations, and we may become subject to such laws due to our role as merchant of record.

-Depending on how our platform evolves, we may become subject to additional laws on these or other matters in the United States, the United Kingdom, the EU, Israel and elsewhere.
+Depending on how our platforms evolve, we may become subject to additional laws on these or other matters in the United States, the United Kingdom, the EU, Israel and elsewhere.